adriandarmali/housing-project/README.md

 **Application**
 This methodology can be applied to numerous other business applications, for example e-commerce listings.
 The MILP can be expanded to how e-commerce websites recommend product assortments while balancing profit margin as part of the constraints.

+**HOW TO / DISCLAIMER**
+Gurobi is a paid mathematical solver tools, in case my lisence is only for academic purpose, not commercial.
+For showcase purpose, I have attached the Gurobi Code and MILP formula in the repository (HousingOptimizer.ipynb).
+It can be run locally on your machine.

 **🔍 Project Overview**